ABOUT OMEGA-9 OILS

 Omega-9 Canola Oil also offers superior performance.
 The oil is versatile, affordable and naturally stable, which helps maintain freshness and taste without additives or preservatives, keeping labels simple and clean.
 Farmers and customers can choose between genetically modified (GM) and non-GM platforms.

-Omega-9 Canola Oil is grown on more than 1.5 million acres, primarily in Western Canada and the Northern United States, by farmers who participate in an identity preservation program.
-The more than 1 billion pounds of oil produced annually can be easily traced from the farmers who grow the plants to the processing facilities where harvested seeds become oil.
+Due to increasing consumer demand, Omega-9 Canola is grown on more than 1.5 million acres, primarily in Western Canada and the Northern United States.
+The more than 1 billion pounds of Omega-9 Canola Oil produced annually can be easily traced from the region where the plants are grown to the processing facilities where harvested seeds become oil.

 To learn more, access our tools below.